 Taxable under the bright-line test

-If you sell or dispose of a residential property and the sale is taxable under the bright-line test, you can add the amount of the interest previously disallowed by the interest limitation rules to the cost of the property to reduce the taxable gain.
+If you sell or dispose of a property and it is taxable under the bright-line test, you can add the amount of the interest previously disallowed by the interest limitation rules to the cost of the property to reduce the taxable gain.

 If this results in a loss, it can only be deducted against other taxable gains on other land sales.
 It cannot be used to offset income from other sources like salaries and wages.
 Any excess loss must be carried forward and deducted against other land sale gains in later income years.